sigmacomputing/sigmaquickstarts/site/sigmaguides/src/input_tables_use_cases/input_tables_use_cases.md

 ## Overview
 Duration: 5

-This QuickStart **QS** provides and overview and the steps required to recreate three unique use cases that leverage Sigma Input Tables.
+This QuickStart **QS** provides an overview and the steps required to recreate three unique use cases that leverage Sigma Input Tables.

-Input Tables are Sigma-managed warehouse table, through which users can add their own data and integrate into their own analysis.
+Input Tables are Sigma-managed warehouse tables, through which users can add their own data and integrate into their own analysis.

 <aside class="postive">
-<strong>WHY USE IMPUT TABLES?</strong><br> With Input Tables, what you build in Sigma changes from one-way transformations of raw data (traditional BI) into a bi-directional data analysis platform.
-Input Tables give user the power to augment, adjust, interact and create "what-if" scenarios in real-time, without changing the source data.
+<strong>WHY USE INPUT TABLES?</strong><br> With Input Tables, what you build in Sigma changes from one-way transformations of raw data (traditional BI) into a bi-directional data analysis platform.
+Input Tables give users the power to augment, adjust, interact and create "what-if" scenarios in real-time, without changing the source data.
 </aside>

 When data isn’t in the warehouse, it usually requires a cumbersome technical and people process to ETL data into the warehouse.
 Now users who need to add data to the warehouse are able to do so directly.